-Currency exposure will generally be unhedged and reflect the currency of the underlying securities, and the Fund will be exposed to assets denominated in other currencies.
+The Fund aims to be unhedged to the Australian dollar, and will be exposed to assets denominated in other currencies.

 Investing in assets denominated in or primarily exposed to a currency other than the Fund's base currency may cause losses resulting from exchange rate fluctuations.
 For example, an increase in the value of the Australian dollar relative to other currencies (that the Fund holds assets in) may negatively impact the value of the investment.
 Conversely, a decline in the Australian dollar relative to other currencies may positively impact the value of the investment.